 As the first organization-focused activity under gender and development (GAD), the GAD Focal Point System organized the virtual GAD Orientation-Seminar on 06 October 2020.

-Electrifying and powerful discussions summed up the continuing pursuit of the Technology Application and Promotion Institute of the Department of Science and Technology (DOST-TAPI) through its Technology Innovation for Commercialization (TECHNICOM) in increasing public awareness of locally-funded technologies.
+The organization-focused activity addresses gender mainstreaming and issues within the workplace of the Technology Application and Promotion Institute of the Department of Science and Technology (DOST-TAPI) through capacity building of employees.